Aliases for ANAPC2 Gene

 GeneCards Summary for ANAPC2 Gene

 ANAPC2 (Anaphase Promoting Complex Subunit 2) is a Protein Coding gene.
 Diseases associated with ANAPC2 include Bardet-Biedl Syndrome 10 and Mitochondrial Complex I Deficiency, Nuclear Type 1.
-Among its related pathways are Regulation of actin cytoskeleton and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin protein ligase binding.
+Among its related pathways are Cellular Senescence (REACTOME) and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding.
+An important paralog of this gene is CUL4B.

 UniProtKB/Swiss-Prot Summary for ANAPC2 Gene